-Bali is one of my favourite islands in the world!
+Bali is one of my favorite islands in the world!
 The famed Island of the Gods has endless amounts of things to see and do including volcanic landscapes, countless waterfalls, rugged cliff faces, sandy beaches, tropical islands, world-class surf breaks, iconic rice terraces, elephant sanctuaries, buzzing nightlife, water parks and much more.

 Having lived in Bali for over a year, I have a pretty fair idea of what to pack for Bali and why!